april/picoca/README.md

 # Credits

-NanoCA was directly inspired by [Jacob Hoffman-Andrew](https://github.com/jsha)'s [minica](https://github.com/jsha/minica), and builds on top of the towering amount of work done in [pyca/cryptography](https://cryptography.io) by [Alex Gaynor](https://github.com/alex), [Paul Kehrer](https://github.com/reaperhulk) and
+PicoCA was directly inspired by [Jacob Hoffman-Andrew](https://github.com/jsha)'s [minica](https://github.com/jsha/minica), and builds on top of the towering amount of work done in [pyca/cryptography](https://cryptography.io) by [Alex Gaynor](https://github.com/alex), [Paul Kehrer](https://github.com/reaperhulk) and